-2.3.1 [A] Advanced Gas Cooled Reactors
+2.3.1 Advanced Gas Cooled Reactors

-CONDITION STATE [a] Evidence that fuel integrity may have been jeopardised coupled with an uncontrolled rise in reactor power or reactor temperature is observed. [b] A significant loss of coolant gas from the reactor circuit is confirmed as defined in SOI/M {Insert Reference} . [c] A rapid and significant rise in circuit gas activity or Burst Can Detection (BCD) readings is observed as defined in SOI/M {Insert Reference} .
-Incident [d] A loss, or damage to, electrical supplies or conventional plant occurs having significant implications for reactor safety .
-Site [e] A safety hazard on-site from new fuel or irradiated fuel outside the reactor is considered to exist. [f] An unexpected and potentially hazardous rise in on-site radiation or contamination levels is confirmed.
+CONDITION STATE [a] Evidence that fuel integrity may have been jeopardised coupled with an uncontrolled rise in reactor power or reactor temperature is observed. [b] A significant loss of coolant gas from the reactor circuit is confirmed as defined in SOI 3. [c] A rapid and significant rise in circuit gas activity or Burst Can Detection (BCD) readings is observed as defined in SOI 3. dent [d] A loss, or damage to, electrical supplies or conventional plant occurs having significant implications for reactor safety .
+Site Incident [e] A safety hazard on-site from new fuel or irradiated fuel outside the reactor is considered to exist.
+S [f] An unexpected and potentially hazardous rise in on-site radiation or contamination levels is confirmed. [g] A rapid rise in BCD readings is observed associated with a reactor trip on automatic protection.